cvut/javascript/README.md

 }
 ```

-Variable declarations that aren't immediately assigned a value are acceptable to share the same line of code.
+Variable declarations that aren’t immediately assigned a value are acceptable to share the same line of code.

 ##### Acceptable